gdevic/A-Z80/readme.txt

 Majority of sub-modules are designed in the Quartus schematic editor and then exported to Verilog for simulation and the top-level integration.
-If you decide to create a design using the A-Z80, you can use schematic files as sources (for Altera Quartus), or compiled Verilog code (for Xilinx, for example).
+If you decide to create a design using the A-Z80, you can either use schematic files as sources (in Altera Quartus) or corresponding Verilog sources.

 Simulation
 ==========